2022 EuroSDR Award for the best PhD thesis related to geoinformation science

 Since 2016, EuroSDR has recognised contemporary PhD theses that have significantly contributed to the development of geoinformation science in the context of national mapping and cadastral agencies (NMCAs).
-In order to enhance collaboration between European academia and NMCAs, as well as to engage young scientists in its research endeavours, EuroSDR is pleased to announce its 2021 competition:
+To enhance collaboration between European academia and NMCAs, as well as to engage young scientists in its research endeavours, EuroSDR is pleased to announce its 2022 competition:

 for the best PhD thesis related to geoinformation science

-- A cover letter describing the main contribution/impact of the research contained in the thesis from a NMCA perspective (up to 300 words in English);
+A cover letter describing the main contribution/impact of the research contained in the thesis from an NMCA perspective (up to 300 words in English);

 - A PDF copy of the successfully defended thesis (in any European language);